 eLearning is the most advanced type of asynchronous learning.
 Being a computer or web-based training program, it usually requires a learning platform where facilitators upload training content, and where learners sign in to see what was assigned to them.

 Using such learning platforms has an undeniable advantage: the learning process can be automated, at least to some extent.
-For example, you can create a learning program where a learner unlocks some content only after having completed the preceding units.
+For example, you can create an online program in which a learner unlocks some content only after having completed the preceding units.
 Or, the platform can automatically manage deadlines, as well as send reminders to those who are falling behind.

 An example of a learning portal